andrew henderson menu

 Finance

-The US is among the countries with the highest tax rates.
+The US already features prominently among countries in the world with highest tax rates.
 Not only that, it’s one of the only two countries that impose citizenship-based taxation, meaning wherever you go or whatever you do, you will need to report your assets back to the US and typically pay taxes on them.

 Moreover, as a US person, you’re subjected to taxes at the federal and state level.
-Some states are more tax-lenient than others, but California isn’t one of those.
+Some states have more lenient taxes than others but California isn’t one of those.

 What is Capital Gains Tax?

 Capital gains tax is a tax levied on the profit from the sale of an investment.
-Capital gains tax can be levied on the sale of stocks, real estate, precious metals, etc.
+It can be levied on the sale of stocks, real estate, precious metals and other assets.

 Typically, capital gains are divided into two categories – long–term capital gains and short–term capital gains.
 You may be subjected to different capital gains tax rates based on how long you hold your assets.

-• Long-term Capital Gains Tax: Long-term capital gains taxes are levied on profits from the sale of an asset held for more than a year.
+• Long-term capital gains taxes are levied on profits from the sale of an asset held for more than a year.

-• Short-term Capital Gains Tax: Short-term capital gains taxes are levied on profits from the sale of an asset typically held for less than a year.
+• Short-term capital gains taxes are levied on profits from the sale of an asset typically held for less than a year.

 Your taxable income and filing status may influence your capital gains tax rate.

-However, the federal capital gains tax for long-term capital gains is lesser than ordinary income tax rates.
-Some states also follow this scheme.
+On the other hand, the federal capital gains tax for long-term capital gains is less than ordinary income tax rates and some individual states follow this method.

-California is unlike the federal government in this regard.
-California taxes capital gains as income and makes no distinction between short or long-term gains.
-This means the California capital gains tax rates are similar to the California income tax rates.
+California taxes capital gains as income and makes no distinction between short or long–term gains.
+This means that in California capital gains tax rates are similar to state income tax rates.

-Alternatively, single filers can expect to pay 1% on capital gains between $0 to $8,932, while a married couple filing jointly can expect to pay 1% on capital gains between $0 to $17,864.
+Alternatively, at the lower end, single filers can expect to pay 1% on capital gains ranging from US$0 to US$8,932, while a married couple filing jointly can expect to pay 1% on capital gains between US$0 to US$17,864.

-Californian taxpayers can use the following formula to calculate their capital gains taxes.
+California taxpayers can use the following formula to calculate their capital gains taxes:

 7. Once you have your gains, multiply that by the California income tax rate.